-North Shropshire’s 46-miles of canal are a fabulous way of exploring the countryside, with the high point (literally) being Thomas Telford’s magniﬁcent Pontcysyllte Aqueduct, towering 126-feet above the Dee Valley.
+North Shropshire’s 46-miles of canal are a fabulous way of exploring the countryside too.
+The high point (literally) being Thomas Telford’s magniﬁcent Pontcysyllte Aqueduct, towering 126-feet above the Dee Valley.
 Daily boat trips are available.

-Reopened in 1993 after years of neglect, Hawkstone Park Follies is a magical maze of tunnels, bridges and caves, with walks ranging from 1hour to 3-hours in length, and a host of follies to visit en-route.
+Or travel a little further to Hawkesone Park Follies.
+Reopened in 1993 after years of neglect, it’s a magical maze of tunnels, bridges and caves, with walks that can take anything from 1 to 3 hours, and a host of follies to visit en-route.
 Worth the entrance fee alone are the views from the top of The Monument – across Shropshire and Cheshire, towards the Welsh mountains.
-Sensible footwear must be worn and, due to the hilly terrain, wheelchair and pushchair access is limited to the visitor centre and Grand Valley only.
+Sensible footwear must be worn.
+Due to the hilly terrain, wheelchair and pushchair access is limited to the visitor centre and Grand Valley only.

-More traditional gardens can be found at the National Trust’s Attingham Park, just outside Shrewsbury, the National Trust’s Erddig, near Wrexham, and, for the more adventurous, the National Trust’s Carding Mill Valley amongst the beautiful Shropshire Hills near Church Stretton.
+There are ten National Trust properties all within a 45 minute drive from Burlton Cottages.
+More traditional gardens can be found at the National Trust’s Attingham Park, just outside Shrewsbury, the National Trust’s Erddig, near Wrexham, and the more adventurous would enjoy a visit to Carding Mill Valley amongst the beautiful Shropshire Hills near Church Stretton.

-With Ludlow, in the south of the county, often considered to be the UK’s food capital, and with farm shops, farmers’ markets and a host of artisan food and drink producers spread right across Shropshire, it’s quite likely you’ll be bitten by the food bug when staying at Burlton Cottages.
+Ludlow in the south of Shropshire is considered to be the UK’s food capital.
+With farm shops, farmers’ markets and a host of artisan food and drink producers found throughout the country, it’s likely you’ll be bitten by the food bug when staying at Burlton Cottages.

 Sabrina at Spice Thyme provides cookery lessons here at Charity Farm.
-The Kitchen Thyme courses are tailored to suit, and draw on the inﬂuences of Cajun and Caribbean cuisines, teaching how to infuse food with herbs, spices and unique ﬂavours.
+The Kitchen Thyme courses are tailored to suit, and draw on the inﬂuences of Cajun and Caribbean cuisines.
+You’ll learn how to infuse food with herbs, spices and unique ﬂavours.
 Sit back and enjoy a Demo & Dine Experience, or get stuck in and create your own masterpieces!

 Something a little different, and just 6 miles from Burlton Cottages, is the award-winning Tartan Dragon, where Mark Whyte offers (mostly weekend) courses on smallholding, animal management, butchery, curing, smoking and cider making.

 Sleap was an RAF airﬁeld from 1943 to 1964.
-Its WWII control tower is now home to a plane-spotters’ café, a museum and the Shropshire Aero Club, who – if you fancy a distinct change of pace – offer a range of ﬂying lessons.
+Its WWII control tower is now home to a plane-spotters’ café, a museum and the Shropshire Aero Club, where you can even book ﬂying lessons.

 If you like the idea of getting up in the Shropshire sky, but a plane is perhaps a little too high-tech, Wickers World launch their hot air balloon from the beautiful lakeside setting of Dearnford, just outside Whitchurch.

-For those looking for something a little more extreme, another of Shropshire’s wartime airﬁelds, Rednal, near Oswestry, is where you will ﬁnd Hoverdays, an outdoor activity centre providing hovercrafting, 4wheel-drive (and 8-wheel-drive!) experiences, archery and segway riding!
+For those looking for something a little more extreme, another of Shropshire’s wartime airﬁelds, Rednal, near Oswestry, is where you will ﬁnd Hoverdays, an outdoor activity centre that offers hovercrafting, 4xwheel-drive (and 8xwheel-drive!) experiences, archery and segway riding!

 Blists Hill is one of 10 attractions, including four museums, based in and around Ironbridge – the birthplace of the industrial revolution.
 At Blists Hill, children get to experience an authentic 52-acre recreation of a Victorian town, complete with characters, cottages, shops, places of work… and yet more animals!

 A little further afield, the award-winning Royal Air Force Museum at Cosford has one of the largest aviation collections in the UK, with lots of hands-on fun for the children.
-Best of all, it’s free too!
+Best of all, it’s free!